marzimin/mini-etl-test/README.md

 The goal is to:

 1. Scrape daily covid data from 3 countries from the [CoronaTracker](https://documenter.getpostman.com/view/11073859Szmcbeho) API
-2. Clean and transform the data into a suitable tabular format
+2. Clean and transform the data into a suitable tabular format (DataFrame)
 3. Load the cleaned data into a SQLite database.
-4. Automate the process to repeat on a daily interval.
+4. BONUS: Automate the process to repeat on a daily interval.

 ## Airflow setup instructions (for future me to refer to)

 In your CLI (project directory):

+Run in a virtual environment:

 1. `virtualenv airflow-venv && source airflow-venv/bin/activate`
 2. `pip freeze`